Where, Why and How to Enjoy the Arts in Mexico's Major Expat Cities

 "An institution is the lengthened shadow of one person. - Ralph Waldo Emerson, “Self-Reliance,” 1841

-I am not opposed to every plank in the Republican platform, but the shadow that will be cast by our new president is not one I wish to stand in for the next four years of my life.
-One more good reason to live here, especially at this stage of life when I am looking for less, not more anxiety.
+I am not opposed to every plank in the Republican platform, however, the shadow that will be cast by our new president is not one I wish to stand in for the next four years of my life.
+These election results were one more good reason to live here, especially at this stage of life when I am looking for less, not more anxiety.

-Even if you aren’t a great enthusiast of ballet and opera, you can be more capricious in Mexico because tickets cost so much less.
-A ticket for a great seat at the Ángela Peralta theater, Mazatlan’s beautifully restored opera house, costs about $20, still a little high for Mexico, but probably at least half of what you'd pay in the U.S. for a good seat.
+Even if you aren’t a great enthusiast of ballet and opera, in Mexico you can be more capricious with your exploration of the fine arts because tickets cost so much less.
+A ticket for a great seat at the Ángela Peralta theater, Mazatln’s beautifully restored opera house, costs about $20, still a little high for Mexico, but probably at least half of what you'd pay in the U.S. for a good seat.

 The production was staged by the Compania Ballet Classico de Sinaloa, and funded by Instituto Municipal de Cultura, Turismo and Arte de Mazatlán, as are all its productions.